iphytian/RF_image_quality/README.md

 # RF_image_quality
-using RF to optimize the telescope image quality
+Using RF to optimize the telescope image quality